SpacelyProject/spacely-docs/README.md

 ## Use Spacely

 Ready to get started?
-Check out [Spacely Fundamentals](</fundamentals/README.md>) to learn how to install Spacely and starting writing code for your ASIC.
+Check out [Getting Started with Spacely](</fundamentals/Getting Started.md>) to learn how to install Spacely and starting writing code for your ASIC.

 ## Contribute to the Spacely Project